Frequently asked questions (FAQs)

 Q. How do I use Mobile Deposit Service?

 - In the menu select "Deposit Checks"

 - Select the "To" account from the list

 - Take a picture of the front of the check

-- Take a picture of the back of your check (endorsed "Payable to Thrivent FCU" and with your signature)
+- Take a picture of the back of your check (endorsed "For Mobile Deposit at TFCU only" and with your signature)